isomerpages/moe-kentridgesec/pages/Sec 1 Registration 2023.md

 You will also be notified via Parents Gateway after 12 noon on 21 December (Thursday) if your child/ ward is eligible to offer core subjects under SBB at a more demanding level, or Higher Mother Tongue Languages HCL/HML.
 Please check the SBB and MTL sections below for more information.

 Do ensure books for the correct subject level are purchased for your child/ward.
-You may purchase textbooks in the first week of school if you are unsure of the subject level for your child/ ward.
+You may purchase textbooks in the first week of school if you are unsure of the subject level for your child/ward.

 For further clarification, please&nbsp;<a href="https://www.kentridgesec.moe.edu.sg/school-information/contact-information/">contact us</a>.